flutter/website/tutorials/international/index.md

 The [`Locale`](https://docs.flutter.io/flutter/dart-ui/Locale-class.html)
 class is used to identify the user's language.
 Mobile devices support setting the locale for all applications, usually via a system settings menu.
-Internationalized apps respond by redisplaying values that are locale-specific.
+Internationalized apps respond by displaying values that are locale-specific.
 For example if the user switches the device's locale from English to French then a Text widget that displayed "Hello World" would be rebuilt with "Bonjour le monde".